xelven/SqlParser-Android/README.md

 fully support protocol:
 http://www.contrib.andrew.cmu.edu/~shadow/sql/sql1992.txt

+The original purpose was fixed a bug in `WatermelonDB`(https://github.com/Nozbe/WatermelonDB) when it try to parser a mass sql script string got crash if it contian a grammar such as `create trigger` with double ';', so I created this lib to who also had same problem. please feel free to commit issue:)

 ## Setup
 #### Gradle
 Step 1.
 Add it in your root build.gradle at the end of repositories: